upperlinecode/CS-and-the-City-Curriculum/react/4-react.md

 	export default ComponentName
 	```
 	2. Remember to include a new `import` statement wherever you use a new functional component.
-	3. Remember to replace the code you abstract into the functional component with the component name: e.g. `<Component />`.
+	3. Remember to replace the code you abstract into the functional component with the component name: e.g. `<ComponentName />`.

 ## Close